hiloki/bdash/README.md

 | ------------- | ------------- | ------------- | ------------- | ------------- |
 | Basic Support | 34            | 30            | 10            |  23           |

+## Versioning

+For transparency into our release cycle and in striving to maintain backward compatibility, IT is maintained under [the Semantic Versioning guidelines](http://semver.org/).
+Sometimes we screw up, but we'll adhere to those rules whenever possible.

 ## Contributing

 Contributions are very welcome!
 Please have a look at [CONTRIBUTING](CONTRIBUTING) for guidelines.

 ## License

-MIT © Sota Yamashita
+MIT © SIROK, Inc. 2015.